mmccoy-01/mmccoy-01.github.io/README.md

 `scripts/integrate-book-highlight.ps1` injects the source path as per-page metadata and regenerates `book/page-source-map.json` as a fallback.
 If any rendered pathname differs from its source pathname, add that exception to the script's `$sourceOverrides` table.
-The `.qmd` paths should be confirmed against the separate source project before treating them as authoritative.

 After each future Quarto render:

-1. Copy `github-highlight.js` into the new `_book/` root.
-2. Ensure the source project's stylesheet includes the collaboration rules from `book/styles.css`.
-In `_quarto.yml`, this normally means `format: html: css: styles.css`.
-3. Copy the rendered `_book/` directory to this repository as `book/`.
+1. Copy the rendered `_book/` directory to this repository as `book/`.
-4. From this repository root, run:
+2. From this repository root, run:

    ```powershell
    powershell -ExecutionPolicy Bypass -File scripts/integrate-book-highlight.ps1
    ```

+The script injects references to the same canonical `/assets/` JS and CSS used by Jekyll, so no implementation is copied into individual book pages.
+Each rendered HTML page only receives a loader reference and its source-path metadata.

 For a source project under active maintenance, the preferred long-term setup is to load the script during rendering (for example with a Quarto